Trust or Check? Understanding the (Evolutionary) Dynamics of User Trust in AI Systems: Models and Methods

+The individual payoff earned in any one round of the repeated game depends on the strategies of the participating individuals.
+In our setting, a game is played between a single user and a single creator (developer), and their payoffs are given by the matrix in Table~\ref{tab: Model I}.
+Rows correspond to the user strategy, while columns correspond to the creator strategy.
+Each entry shows the payoffs for the user on the left and for the creator on the right.
 When the creator cooperates ($C$), a user who adopts the AI system obtains a benefit $b_U$ from using a safe technology.
 Depending on the user’s strategy, this benefit may be reduced by the cumulative cost of monitoring the system’s outputs.
 Monitoring is costly: each check incurs a cost $\epsilon > 0$, and different user strategies involve different monitoring frequencies across the $r$ rounds of interaction.
 For example, a user who always adopts (AllA) never monitors and therefore receives the full benefit $b_U$ whenever the creator cooperates.
 By contrast, a tit-for-tat (TFT) user starts by adopting and monitoring, incurring a monitoring cost $\epsilon$ in every round, and then conditions future actions on observed past behaviour, leading to the effective payoff $b_U - \epsilon$ when paired with a cooperative creator.
-Threshold-based trust strategies such as TUA and DtG further modulate the expected monitoring cost over $r$ rounds by switching between constant monitoring and low-probability checking after observing sufficiently long sequences of cooperation or defection; this results in the averaged monitoring terms proportional to $\theta_T$, $\theta_D$, $p_T$, and $p_D$ in Table~\ref{tab:role_explanation}.
+Threshold-based trust strategies such as TUA and DtG further modulate the expected monitoring cost over $r$ rounds by switching between constant and low-probability monitoring, after observing sufficiently long sequences of cooperation or defection.
+This results in the averaged monitoring terms proportional to $\theta_T$, $\theta_D$, $p_T$, and $p_D$ in Table~\ref{tab:role_explanation}.

 When the creator defects ($D$), an adopting user faces an unsafe AI system.
 In this case, the user’s benefit is scaled by a risk factor $\mu \in (-\infty,1]$, so that adoption yields $\mu b_U$ instead of $b_U$.
 Negative values of $\mu$ capture scenarios where unsafe AI leads to net harm.
 As before, users who monitor creator’s past behaviours also incur the relevant checking costs, which are averaged over the $r$ rounds according to their strategy.
 Users who never adopt (AllN) receive a payoff of $0$ regardless of the creator’s behaviour, since they neither benefit from safe AI nor suffer from unsafe AI.